Skip Navigation

 Pressure Cooker Burn Injury Allegations

-According to Manoloffโ€™s lawsuit, she was using her NuWave pressure cooker on September 7, 2025, when she was able to open the lid while the device was still under pressure.
+According to Manoloffโ€™s lawsuit, she was using her NuWave pressure cooker on September 7, 2025, when she was able to open the lid without any indication that the device was still under pressure.

 The complaint indicates the lidโ€™s Sure-Lock Safety System feature failed due to a design defect.
 As a result, she suffered severe second- and third-degree burns to her torso and breast, which required extensive medical treatment, hospitalization and surgical intervention, including a skin graft procedure.